Hurtak/simple-test-env/README.md

 - port `8080` is exposed to the host system
 - run something on `localhost:8080` in the container, it will then be available on `localhost:8080` on the host system

+## Caveats

+- Files created from inside container into a host mounted directory are owned by root user (related ticket https://github.com/docker/docker/issues/3206)